Child Injury Lawyer in Charlottesville, VA

 Each year, millions of children suffer injuries that are the result of accidents.
 In many cases, these accidents are entirely preventable.
 They were caused by someone else’s negligence, disregard for safety, or intentional acts.

-The Charlottesville child injury lawyer at Kendall Law Firm works to help Virginia families seek full compensation and justice when their children suffer serious physical and emotional harm as a result of an accident caused by someone else.
+The Charlottesville child injury lawyer at Kendall Law Firm works to help Charlottesville families seek full compensation and justice when their children suffer serious physical and emotional harm as a result of an accident caused by someone else.

 If your child has been injured as a result of someone’s negligence or misconduct, don’t wait another day to inform yourself about your legal rights to seek compensation for your child.

 Contact Kendall Law Firm today to schedule a free consultation with one of our Charlottesville child injury attorneys.

 The U.S. Centers for Disease Control and Prevention report that unintentional injuries to children are the leading cause of death for children.
 Every year, more than 9.2 million children are admitted to hospitals for injuries.
 More than 12,000 children die each year due to fatal injuries.